santiagoalonso/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Santiago Alonso-Díaz is a professor of cognition and economics at Universidad Javeriana, Bogotá, Colombia.
+His research interests include math cognition, bayesian cognition, and behavioral economics.
+He leads the semillero of Behavioral Economics, which develops undergraduate students' interests in cognitive and decision making.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.